whitehead/SunLab/lab-website/index.md

 title: Home
 ---

-# Welcome to the Moon Laboratory
+# Welcome to the Sun Laboratory

 ## Advancing Molecular and Computational Biology

-The Moon Laboratory, established in 2018, combines cutting-edge experimental approaches with computational methods to understand fundamental biological processes.
+The Sun Laboratory, established in 2024, combines cutting-edge experimental approaches with computational methods to understand fundamental biological processes.
 Our interdisciplinary team works at the intersection of epigenetics, genome engineering, and systems biology.

 ## Research Highlights